The Wenlock Arms

-The Wenlock Arms is a public house in Hoxton, in London's East End, which began trading in 1787.
+The Wenlock Arms is a public house in Hoxton, in East London which began trading in 1787.
 The pub is located halfway between Old Street and Angel, just off the City Road and the City Road Basin and Wenlock Basin on the Regent's Canal.
 The pub has won awards for the quality and range of its cask ales.

 History

 The Wenlock Arms first opened for business in 1787 and was operated by the nearby Wenlock Brewery as a "brewery tap".

 John Lane (1808–1873) owned and ran the Wenlock Brewery from 1840 until his death, initially as "Lane & Bowden" (the 1842 Post Office Directory mentions “LANE & BOWDEN, Ale Brewers, 9 Wenlock Road”).
 John's brother-in-law, John Mitchell (1813–1868), was brewery foreman in 1851 (mentioned in the census).
 Various other members of the Mitchell family worked at the brewery from time to time.
 These included John Mitchell's older brother Thomas (mentioned in the census as being foreman at the brewery in 1871), another John Mitchell (a cousin; c.
 1820–1849), as well as at least three of John Lane's brothers.
 Yet another John Mitchell, John Hoffe Mitchell, was joint executor of John Lane's will.

 In 1873, ownership passed to John Lane's youngest son, Robert George.
 Robert, after brewing in Alton, Hampshire, and marrying Parisienne Louise Marie Julienne Isabel Jean dit Saussay in 1876, died of pneumonia in 1880, aged only 31.
 After this the brewery became the property of one Richard Alfred Glover, before being taken over by Glover Bell & Co in 1887.

 John Lane, his wife Eliza Beaven (Mitchell), four of their children – including Robert George and another son Frederick (who committed suicide by shooting himself in 1874) – are buried in Abney Park Cemetery.
 Buried next to them are members of the Mitchell family.

 When the New London Brewery, of Lambeth, London, went into voluntary liquidation on 13 January 1925, their licensed houses were bought by the Wenlock Brewery.

 Wenlock Fireside Ale was recreated starting from 1 November 1999 by the Museum Brewery, Burton, and was available throughout the year 2000.